30 Money Saving Tips for Students

 4. Limit the number of times you eat out monthly.

-5. Cut out vices – smoking is terrible for you and expensive.
+5. Cut out vices – smoking and binge drinking are terrible for you and expensive.

 6. Always pay bills on time to avoid late fees.